Responding to Reports of Sexual Misconduct

-Staff from RAINN will hold alumni listening sessions at Key on Saturday, June 22.
+Staff from RAINN will hold alumni listening sessions at Key on Saturday, June 22 in the library of the Science and Library Center (Building 9 on the Campus Map).
 With 25 years of experience providing victim-centered and trauma-informed support services, RAINN will facilitate two different conversations with the goal of continuing the community healing process through open communication.

 From 10:00 - 11:30 a.m.
 RAINN will hold a listening session with only alumni present.

 - The focus of this session is to understand alumni concerns, current thoughts, and the ways in which Key School can help facilitate the healing process.

 - Anonymous feedback from this session will be shared with the Head of School and Board of Trustees President by RAINN facilitators.

 From 12:30 - 2:00 p.m.
 RAINN will facilitate a conversation with alumni, Head of School Matthew Nespole and Board of Trustees President Joe Janney to answer questions related to sexual misconduct.

 RAINN has created an alumni survey to give individuals the opportunity to provide feedback and questions for the administration to address during the listening sessions.
 The survey is anonymous and confidential and RAINN will only provide us with an overview of topics to address.

 In order for Key to determine the best campus location for each listening session and to ensure ample refreshments, the School is asking alumni to anonymously RSVP (number of attendees only) by June 14, 2019.